How to preserve rosehips: an easy guide

 Holly

-Kia ora, I’m Holly After my first year of student-life at Otago University, I decided it was time for adventure!
-Since 2018 I have been lucky enough to embark on tiki-tours around NZ in my van and enjoy the amazing experiences Aotearoa has to offer.
-Now I’m a post-grad student who does music and art on the side… but when I have free time, I love discovering hidden gems and sharing my tips with fellow travellers 🙂
+After my first year of student-life at Otago University, I decided it was time for adventure!
+Since 2018 I have been lucky enough to embark on tiki-tours around NZ in my van and travel beyond.
+Currently I’m a post-grad student, musician, and visual artist… but during my free time, I love discovering hidden gems and sharing my tips with fellow travellers 🙂

 Leave a Reply